 For more tips, check out this great video from Satchii Online about how to photograph your art.

 2. Cohesiveness is Key

 The images you submit should be a single cohesive body of work that you intend to show at the Exhibition.
 The works you submit should relate to each other visually, with a similar style and subject matter.
 If you make different kinds of work in different media (e.g. painting, collage, sculpture) don’t include them all.
 Your application should focus on 1 medium only.
 Want to exhibit on more than one category?
 No problem!
-You can submit up to 3 applications in different exhibition categories.
+You can submit up to 3 applications in different exhibition categories (fees apply).
 We strongly recommend tailoring each application to each exhibition category you are applying under.

 3. Start Strong, End Strong

 Your images must be strong and the order in which you present the images is important.
 The order that you upload your images is the order that the jurors will see.
 You need to provide 7 images so consider which order to submit them to wow the jurors.
 When you are uploading your images, select your strongest image to upload first - this will be your ‘feature image’ and the first image jurors see.
 Similar to a job interview, you want to start and end strong.